5l1v3r1/Espionage-Plausible-Deniability-Improved/README.md

 npm install
 # Run like this
 node Service.js
-# Let the process running in background while using Espionage
+# Let the process running in background while you are using Espionage
 ```

 What is that for?